dc4eu/dc4eu_documentation/docs/integration_with_datastore/integration_with_datastore.md

 ## Test and verify functionality

 You can interact with the datastore in multiple ways.
-This section outlines how to create, view, and manage documents and credentials using the VC UI or Swagger.
+This section outlines how to create, view, and manage documents and credentials using the VC UI or Swagger

 ### Use the VC UI